02 Nov, 2020 Time to take responsibility to educate our own children and youth again

 This is very different to teaching tolerance!

-It also denies all intelligence, because moral definitions come from our religious worldview.
+It also denies intelligence, because moral definitions come from our religious worldview.
 Religion is therefore the actual topic being discussed!
+This is possibly a key revelation to capture here!

 The pointed question is this: Will a diversity of opinions be accepted regarding the promoted diversity of sexualities if we agree to treat all people equally and with love?